 You’ll also want to be aware of features not included in the purchase price.
 “These hidden or future costs may require thousands of dollars more for things like a fence, sod or finishing the basement,” Horner explains.
 “Many of these property elements are included with established homes but not with new construction.”

 Plus, while the option to customize is part of the appeal of purchasing a new construction home, customization will usually drive up your costs even more.

 Unless you’re an experienced interior designer, it’s easy to get overwhelmed by all the choices out there, from tile and flooring to paint colors and light fixtures.
 Allowing yourself to get paralyzed by the options can slow down the process.
 In addition, while you may get to make selections on finishes, colors, appliances and designs, the “included” options are typically limited.
 “There are limitations to the customizations that can be done without increasing price,” Horner says.

 Don’t expect to haggle or talk the builder down when you’re shopping for new construction.
 “The developer or builder is usually the seller of new construction and will want to ensure the project is profitable,” Horner says.
 “Rarely will they decrease the list pricing, and every upgrade will cost you, particularly in markets like we have today.
 Buyers of new construction should have their own real estate agent representation.”

 Sometimes referred to as “new house smell,” new homes often have a distinct scent, similar to that of a new car.
 This is due to the many building materials that are used, which emit chemicals called VOCs (volatile organic compounds).
 VOCs can be off-gassed by new flooring, carpeting, wood cabinetry and even fresh paint.
-The CDC associates them with a variety of health issues and has set recommended VOC exposure limits; luckily, though, these potentially harmful emissions reduce over time and eventually disappear.
+They are associated with a variety of health issues; luckily though, these potentially harmful emissions reduce over time and eventually disappear.